jlevy/og-equity-compensation/README.md

 🄳 Informally, we say you have **equity** in a company when you have some kind of ownership or likely future ownership.
-In practice, this can mean, stock, stock options, and RSUs, which we’ll divide and conquer later.
+In practice, this can mean, restricted stock, stock options, and RSUs, which we’ll be discussing at length.

 ☝️ The word “equity” has
-[several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting and other financial contexts, but when we talk about equity compensation, it is meant more informally.
+[several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting and other financial contexts, but when we talk about equity compensation, it refers to ownership in a company you work for.

 ### Fundraising, growth, and dilution